MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/imapisession-openentry.md

 The **IMAPISession::OpenEntry** method opens a message store or address book object, returning a pointer to an interface that can be used to access the object.

-## Notes to Callers
+## Notes to callers

 > [!IMPORTANT]
 > When opening folder entries on a public store, such as folders and messages, use [IMsgStore::OpenEntry](imsgstore-openentry.md) instead of **IMAPISession::OpenEntry**.
 This ensures that public folders function correctly when multiple Exchange accounts are defined in a profile.

 Call **IMAPISession::OpenEntry** only when you do not know what kind of object that you are opening.
 If you know that you are opening a folder or a message, call [IMsgStore::OpenEntry](imsgstore-openentry.md).
 If you know that you are opening an address book container, a messaging user, or a distribution list, call [IAddrBook::OpenEntry](iaddrbook-openentry.md).
 These more specific methods are faster than **IMAPISession::OpenEntry**.

 MAPI opens all objects with read-only permission, unless you set the MAPI_MODIFY or MAPI_BEST_ACCESS flag in the  _ulFlags_ parameter.
 Setting one of these flags does not guarantee a particular type of access; the permissions that are granted depend on the service provider, the access level, and the object.
-To determine the access level of the opened object, retrieve its **PR_ACCESS_LEVEL** ( [PidTagAccessLevel](pidtagaccesslevel-canonical-property.md)) property.
+To determine the access level of the opened object, retrieve its **PR_ACCESS_LEVEL** ([PidTagAccessLevel](pidtagaccesslevel-canonical-property.md)) property.

 Calling **IMAPISession::OpenEntry** and setting  _lpEntryID_ to point to the entry identifier of a message store is the same as calling the [IMAPISession::OpenMsgStore](imapisession-openmsgstore.md) method with the MDB_NO_DIALOG flag set.
 The flag settings are also equivalent, except that to request read/write permission with **OpenMsgStore**, you must set the MDB_WRITE flag instead of MAPI_MODIFY.